Add or remove access to specific features.

 - Contributors can't edit their own permissions.

-- Administrators can edit the permissions of any other contributor, except the Site Owner.
-This includes other Administrators, not only contributors with lower permission levels.
+- Administrators can edit the permissions of any other contributor, including other administrators, except the owner.

 - Squarespace doesn't support per-page editing permissions.